Is WordPress still the king of the internet in 2020?

 So what’s the bottom line?

 The bottom line is this.
-Gatsby will be a perfect fit for some businesses.
+Gatsby will be a perfect fit for some businesses or online stores.
 These are the big benefits you’ll get:

 - Incredible speed